rraggl/rraggl/_posts/2015-08-12-Goodbye-Facebook.md

     – E-Mail: rene at raggl.me
     – Twitter: @rraggl

-    If one of you would like to have my (snail)mail addres or my telephone number, please send me a private message before tomorrow evening.
+    If one of you would like to have my (snail)mail address or my telephone number, please send me a private message before tomorrow evening.

     Hope to hear from some of you in the future!